helmfile/vals/README.md

 $ vault kv put secret/foo mykey=myvalue
 ```

-Now input the template of your YAML and refer to `vals`' Vault provider by using `vals+vault` in the URI scheme:
+Now input the template of your YAML and refer to `vals`' Vault provider by using `ref+vault` in the URI scheme:

 ```console
 $ VAULT_TOKEN=yourtoken VAULT_ADDR=http://127.0.0.1:8200/ \